-Bluegills are a type of small, native sunfish found everywhere in Maryland - ponds, lakes, even tributaries of the Bay.
-They can be used to make a direct connection for students or visitors between their own watershed and the health of the rivers and Bay.
+Bluegills are a type of small, native sunfish found in Maryland ponds, lakes, and even tributaries of the Bay.
+They are a great way to help learners make connections between watersheds and the health of the rivers and Bay.

-This program is open to classroom teachers or outdoor/nature centers.
-The Department of Natural Resources supplies everything – equipment, fish, and food.
-A teachers’ manual is also provided which includes information on aquarium set-up and maintenance, care and feeding of the fish, background information, and lesson plans.
-All lessons are correlated to the Maryland State Curriculum and Environmental Literacy standards.
+The Sunfish and Students program is open to classroom teachers and outdoor/nature centers.
+The Department of Natural Resources supplies equipment, fish, food, teacher’s manual and lessons.
+The teachers’ manual includes information on aquarium set-up and maintenance,as well as care and feeding of the fish.
+Lessons and background information are aligned with NGSS and Environmental Literacy standards.

 Chesapeake and Coastal Service